 When to convert images to PDF

-Converting images to PDF is the fastest way to send multiple photos as a single attachment, submit scanned documents as a unified file, create a photo album or portfolio, or combine screenshots into a readable report.
-PDF is universally accepted where images often aren't — job portals, government forms, and email clients all handle PDF more reliably than loose image files.
+Converting images to PDF is the fastest way to send multiple photos as a single organized attachment, submit scanned documents as a unified file, create a photo portfolio or product catalog, combine screenshots into a readable report, or satisfy upload requirements that only accept PDF files.
+PDF is universally accepted where loose image files often aren't — job portals, government forms, and email clients all handle PDF more reliably than collections of image files.

-- Choose page size: fit image, A4, US Letter, or original dimensions
+- Choose page size: fit to image, A4, US Letter, or original dimensions

-- Click Convert and download the PDF — no watermark
+- Click Convert and download the PDF — no watermark, no compression of image quality

 Supported image formats

 - JPG / JPEG — the most common photo format.
-Ideal for photos
+Ideal for photographs.

 - PNG — lossless format.
-Best for screenshots, diagrams, and text
+Best for screenshots, diagrams, and documents with text.

-- GIF — only the first frame is used for static conversion
+- GIF — only the first frame is used for static PDF conversion.

 Frequently asked questions